Upgrading and University Preparation

 “Out of confusion comes clarity”, and this process is called learning.
 The desire to continue learning from my students how to “student-improve” my teaching and the activities I use empowers me to keep teaching.

-Althought I started with teaching elementary school, I switched to teaching adults after completing my MPE in Excercise Management and Movement Education.
-My research thesis focused on the effects of Body Awareness Movement Exercises on body concept and self concept in young female university students.
-I continued to take courses in in Teaching ESL.
+Although I started with teaching elementary school (B. Ed.
+Elem.), I switched to teaching adults after completing my MPE in Exercise Management, Dance, and Movement Education.
+My research thesis focused on the effects of Body Awareness Movement Exercises on body concept and self-concept in young female university students.
+While I was teaching ESL courses to adults, I continued to take courses in teaching ESL.
+Now, as a life-long learner, I have continued to study Adult Education at UFV completing my Teaching English as a Second Language (TESL) certificate in 2019.
+At present, I am completing my Integrated Learning Design associate certificate.

 Adult Basic Education Association of BC.

-My goal is to empower my students to become independent, self-directed and self-reflective learners in their learning community classroom.
-How students learn is as important as what they learn, and taking responsibility for their learning is key to their success.
+My goal is to empower my students to become self-directed, self-reflective, independent, and collaborative learners in their learning community classroom.
+How students learn is as important as what they learn; taking responsibility for their learning is key to their success.
 Students need to feel valued as persons and validated as learners.
 Because I teach students and not subjects, wherever possible, I use student-centered active learning activities.
-It is important for students to participate in their learning assessment process, so they can tell me what they know and don’t know, and what they need help with instead of me telling them.
+Since I believe it is important for students to participate in their learning assessment process, I encourage self-assessment, so they can tell me what they know and don’t know, and what they need help with instead of me telling them.